-- Be comfortable saying, “No.” Stay busy if you need a distraction, but otherwise don’t push yourself too hard.
+Be comfortable saying, “No.” Stay busy if you need a distraction, but otherwise don’t push yourself too hard.
 Know that you don’t have to participate in everything you’re invited to.
 People will understand if you say, “No, thank you.”

   - Consider making new holiday traditions.
-This year may be different than previous years – accept that it’s OK and that it could be good to start new traditions.
+This year may be different than previous years – accept that it’s OK.
+It could be good to start new traditions.
 You’ll get to decide how to spend your time and with whom.
-Limit exposure to certain places, events or people that may trigger memories that can lead to stress.
+Limit exposure to certain places, events or people that may lead to stress.
 Consider starting a new tradition of helping others – volunteering, “adopting” a family during the holidays, etc. – which will make you feel better, too.

   - Try to stay in the present.
 Life is full of changes, but take stock of what is important in your life right now and what is good about these times.

   Remember that you can’t force yourself to be happy just because the holidays are here.
 But you can take time out to care for and celebrate yourself.